mattbroussard/polydrop-game/README.md

 PolyDrop is a game created by Matt Broussard, Josh Kelle, and Dallas Kelle for use with the [Leap Motion Controller](https://www.leapmotion.com/).
 It was conceived at the first annual Leap Motion + Compare Metrics hackathon (February 21-23, 2014) at Capital Factory in Austin, TX.
 After being selected as a finalist, work continued culminating in its selection as the grand prize winner at Compare Metrics' "Think Tank | Drink Tank" SXSW happy hour event two weeks later.
 Work continues on the game to ready it for submission to the Leap Motion Airspace store.

-# Authors
+## Authors

 * [Matt Broussard](http://mattb.name/) ([email](http://scr.im/mbroussard))
 * Josh Kelle ([email](http://scr.im/jkelle))
 * Dallas Kelle ([email](http://scr.im/dkelle))

+## Disclaimer

+This code is unfinished and still being actively modified.
+We make no guarantees as to the quality or stability of it at this time.
+There is an effort ongoing to clean things up in preparation to submit to Airspace.

+## License

+This code is covered by [GPL v3](https://github.com/mattbroussard/polydrop-game/blob/master/LICENSE.txt).

+# Developer Information

-# Missing files
+## Missing files

-The following files are missing for licensing reasons:
+The following files (required to build/run successfully) are missing for licensing reasons:

 * Leap Motion SDK (available [here](https://developer.leapmotion.com/downloads))
   * lib/Leap.dll